stream-innovations/streampay-merchant-api/README.md

 ## Developers: StreamPay Merchant API

+StreamPayments is a cloud-hosted crypto payment gateway.
+Accept ETH, MATIC, TRON, USDT, and USDC with ease.
+Open new opportunities for your product by accepting cryptocurrency.

 To create a StreamPay Web3 Payment API and SDK using the Solana blockchain, you can follow the steps outlined below:

 ### 1 Set up the development environment: